MonoDetour/MonoDetour/README.md

 ## Usage

-In MonoDetour, target method's parameters are passed in as a struct, making it easy to discover what's possible.
+MonoDetour is mainly designed to be used with HookGen.
+That is, MonoDetour generates helpers hooks to make hooking easy.

-You can use generated hooks directly for hooking like with MonoMod's HookGen:
+You can use the generated hooks like so:

 ```cs
 internal static void InitHooks()